MelvinMallari/computer-science-notes/algs-ds-notes.md

 - Hashtable {key: Node}
 - self.head side represents the Least Recently Used
 - self.tail side repesents the Most Recently Used
+- least recently used -> most recently used
 - Node {key, val}

 ```python